Connect

 One of the most effective financial moves in the 30s involves capturing employer retirement benefits.
 If a 401(k) match is available, contributing at least enough to receive the full match ensures access to additional funds tied directly to employment benefits.

-Homeowners who itemize deductions may also benefit from mortgage interest deductions, which can reduce taxable income and influence financial planning decisions.
+Homeowners who itemize deductions may also benefit from mortgage interest write-offs, which can reduce taxable income.

 1. Maximizing 401(k) contributions

-3. Allocating remaining funds to a taxable brokerage account
+3. Placing remaining funds into a taxable brokerage account

-Retirement accounts often offer stronger long-term tax advantages, while brokerage accounts provide flexibility for mid-term financial goals.
+Retirement accounts tend to offer stronger tax benefits over the long term, while brokerage accounts allow easier access for shorter-term goals.

 More in Advisor